ceatkins2/Cisco/README.md

 ## Features
 Authentication with vManage.

 Fetch feature template IDs and names.

-Export individual feature templates to JSON files.
+Export individual feature templates to JSON files

 Create new feature templates from exported JSON

 ## Prerequisites